 From time to time property work involves insurance – for example, where “defects” in a lease or the title to a property cannot be rectified, insurance may be a means of overcoming such problems.
-We are not authorised by the Financial Conduct Authority (the “FCA”).
-However, we are included on a register maintained by the FCA such that we can carry on insurance mediation activities – which is broadly the advising on, selling and administration of insurance contracts.
+We are not authorised by the Financial Conduct Authority (FCA).
+However, we are included on a register maintained by the FCA such that we can carry on insurance distribution activities – which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints and redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed on the FCA website www.fca.org.uk/register.
+The register can be accessed on the FCA website www.fca.org.uk/firms/financial-services-register.

 Auditing of files

 External firms or organisations may conduct audit or quality checks on our practice.
 These external firms or organisations are required to maintain confidentiality in relation to your files.